 |---|---|---|

-| France, Italy, Portugal (EU) | Included, like at home | Low |
+| France, Italy, Portugal, Germany (EU) | Included, like at home | Low |

 | United Kingdom, Switzerland | Outside the EU, separate rate | High |

-| Turkey, Morocco, Egypt | International roaming | Very high |
+| Turkey, Morocco, Egypt | International roaming | Very High |

-| USA, Asia, Latin America | International roaming | Very high |
+| USA, Asia, Latin America | International roaming | Very High |

 How to activate and control roaming

 - Outside the EU, keep it deactivated to avoid accidental spending.
+You'll still be able to receive calls and SMS, but you won't consume data at roaming prices.

 The alternative: eSIM instead of roaming

-The best part is that you don't have to stop being a Parlem customer: you keep your SIM with your number to receive calls and SMS (WhatsApp, bank codes...), and you add the eSIM just for data.
-Your phone uses both simultaneously.
+The best part is that you don't have to stop being a Parlem customer: you keep your SIM with your number to receive calls and SMS (bank codes, WhatsApp, hotel reservation...), and you add the eSIM only for data.
+Your mobile uses both at the same time thanks to Dual SIM.
 This way, you travel with abundant and cheap data without giving up your usual number.
-You can see the catalog of plans by country and region in our eSIM store, with coverage for Europe, America, Asia, and more than 200 destinations.
+The process is as simple as scanning a QR code; we detail it in how to install an eSIM.

 Parlem Roaming vs. eSIM, compared

-For a quick overview, here's a practical comparison between sticking with Parlem roaming or adding a data eSIM, depending on where you're traveling.
+To give you a quick overview, here's a practical comparison between sticking with Parlem roaming or adding a data eSIM, depending on where you're traveling.

 | Situation | Parlem Roaming | Data eSIM |